Dou Wu: Career under Emperor Huan

-Dou Wu's father Dou Feng (竇奉) was a great-grandson of Dou Rong (竇融), who contributed much to Emperor Guangwu's campaign to re-establish the Han Dynasty.
+Dou Wu's father Dou Feng (竇奉) was a great-grandson of Dou Rong (竇融), who contributed much to Emperor Guangwu's campaign to re-establish the Han dynasty.
 Dou Feng was the Administrator (太守) of Dingxiang (定襄) Commandery.
 When Dou Wu was young, he became known for his scholarship in Confucian classics and was famous for it in the areas west of Dasan Pass, but was not involved in politics.

 That changed in 165 when his daughter Dou Miao was selected to be an imperial consort, as an eligible woman from an honored clan.
 Because of this, Emperor Huan made Dou Wu a low level official.
 Later that year, after Empress Deng Mengnü was deposed, the imperial officials all favored Consort Dou to be the new empress due to Dou Wu's reputation, and Emperor Huan gave in to their wishes although he personally did not favor Consort Dou.
 She was created empress later that year.
 Dou Wu was promoted to be the commander of the capital (Luoyang) defense forces and created a marquess.

 In 167, during the height of the first Disaster of Partisan Prohibition (in which Confucian officials and their university student supporters were accused to be "partisans" scheming against the emperor), Dou Wu interceded on the partisans' behalf, requesting leniency and at the same time tendering his resignation (which Emperor Huan did not accept).
 It was with his intercession and that of Huo Xu (霍謣) that Emperor Huan did not execute any of the partisans, although he did strip their civil liberties.
 Dou Wu, in the meantime, also recommended several scholars who were not accused to be partisans for important posts.

 Career during his daughter's regency and death

-Early in 168, Emperor Huan died without an heir.
+In January 168, Emperor Huan died without an heir.
 Empress Dou became empress dowager and regent.
 She consulted her father and Chen Fan with regard to who would be the new emperor.
 They eventually decided on the 12-year-old Liu Hong (劉宏), the Marquess of Jieduting.
-Later that year, he became emperor (as Emperor Ling).
+In February that year, he became emperor (as Emperor Ling).
 Empress Dowager Dou continued to serve as regent.

 With Empress Dowager Dou as regent, Dou Wu and Chen became the most important officials in the imperial government.
 Dou Wu was given a larger march, while his son and two nephews were also created marquesses.
 As a reaction to this, Lu Zhi, then still a civilian with no official post, wrote to Dou Wu, advising him to reject the rewards; Dou ignored him.